 What advice would you have for current students?

 My advice is to get yourself out there.
 Make yourself available in the film world, gather as much experience and make contacts as you will soon benefit from it.
-Take advantage of your time at JMC Academy and extract artistic juices from the academy, lecturers and students but not forgetting to share yours as well.
+Take advantage of your time at JMC Academy and extract as much artistic juices from the academy, lecturers and students, but not forgetting to share yours as well.
 Lastly, choose your people very carefully and make sure you share the same vision with them.
-I am lucky that the entire production crew of POSI+IVE, though a very small number, are very invested in the film.
+I am lucky that the entire production crew of POSI+IVE, though a very small number, were very invested in the film.
 It made the filming, especially the sensitive scenes, such a great ease.

 To watch the offical trailer for 'POSI+IVE', click here.

 To learn more about studying Film and Television Production, click here.